 The ConocoPhillips SPIRIT of Conservation Program is a public-private partnership focused on improving habitat quality and quantity for both migratory and non-migratory bird populations.
-Within landscapes heavily dominated by working grasslands, wetlands, and sagebrush habitats, the program places a high priority on partnering with ranchers, farmers, and other private and public land managers to help improve landscape connectivity and habitat quality for birds dependent on these habitats.
-The program awards grants to protect, restore, or enhance grassland, wetland, sage-steppe, and coastal habitats for birds and to conduct identified priority avian research or monitoring in focal geographies.
+Within landscapes heavily dominated by working lands, the program places a high priority on partnering with ranchers, farmers and other private and public land managers to help improve landscape connectivity and habitat quality for birds and other wildlife.
+The program awards grants to protect, restore and enhance grassland, sagebrush, wetland, and coastal habitats and accelerate innovations for understanding bird conservation needs across their ranges.

 Current funding priorities for this program include the following strategies:

 - Restore or enhance grassland, sagebrush, wetland, and coastal habitats for birds: conduct restoration activities to expand or improve habitat patch size, connectivity, and quality; remove encroaching woody vegetation that negatively impacts grassland-nesting or sage-steppe habitat nesting birds; reduce invasive species’ impact on bird habitats; restore wetland function more beneficial to birds; and restore important breeding, wintering or stopover sites.

 - Protect key habitats for birds: Support fee title or conservation easement acquisitions for parcels with important habitat linkage/connectivity functions, or important breeding, wintering or stopover sites.